TadaTeruki/fastlem/README.md

 image_buf.save("image.png").unwrap();
 ```

-If you want to know more about how to use the fastlem, the [examples](https://github.com/TadaTeruki/fastlem/tree/main/examples) and [API reference](https://docs.rs/fastlem/latest/fastlem/) are useful.
-Reading the [landscape_evolution.rs](https://github.com/TadaTeruki/fastlem/blob/main/examples/landscape_evolution.rs) is recommended as a first step.

 ### Reference

 [1] Steer, P.: Short communication: Analytical models for 2D landscape evolution, Earth Surf.
 Dynam., 9, 1239–1250, https://doi.org/10.5194/esurf-9-1239-2021, 2021.